 Combatting organized crime and terrorism;

 The safe return of refugees; etc.

-The final phase before the start of accession negotiations was the Stabilization and Association Process with Macedonia the first country to sign on with others to follow in later years.
+The final phase before the start of accession negotiations was the Stabilization and Association Process with Macedonia- the first country to sign on with others to follow in later years.